Athelas Psychiatry

 Dr Richardson primarily offers:

-• Weekly psychotherapy appointments (50 minutes)
+• Weekly psychotherapy appointments of 50 minutes

 • Ongoing, continuity-based care